Trowse railway station: History

-The bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
+The Norwich and Brandon Railway Act 1844 (7 & 8 Vict. c. xv) authorising the Norwich and Brandon Railway (N&BR) received royal assent on 10 May 1844.
 Work started on the line in 1844; the line and its stations were opened on 30 July 1845.
 Trowse station opened with the line and was situated west of Hethersett station.
 The line temporarily terminated at Trowse.
 The link into Norwich was delayed due to the need to build a bridge over the River Wensum that kept the river navigable.
-One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Trowse station became a Norfolk Railway asset.
+One month before the N&BR opened the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) was passed authorising the amalgamation of the Yarmouth and Norwich Railway with the N&BR came into effect and so Trowse station became a Norfolk Railway asset.

 On 15 December 1845, a swing bridge over the River Wensum was opened so Trowse ceased to be a terminus and the line from Brandon entered Norwich station five months after the original line had opened.
 The Norfolk Railway also opened a line from Trowse towards Yarmouth, so freight trains could avoid Thorpe station.

 Trowse closed and reopened several times before closing permanently in 1939.
 It was briefly reopened in March 1986, when Norwich station was temporarily closed for electrification works, and it served as the line's northern terminus.
 It closed again when the works finished.